All Episodes

 No, they still can't face reality, which is the premise behind this brand new book.

-Now it's written by uh Brett Easton Ellis.
+Now, it's written by Brett Easton Ellis.

-He's an author screenwriter.
+He's an author-screenwriter.

-I you don't agree with much of my politics.
+You don't agree with much of my politics.

-I'm assuming we're having rip reading this book.
+I'm assuming we're having read this book.

-I'm in the middle of the aisle, and I always have been, and I didn't really pay attention to politics until this last election, where the mainstream news media that I trusted for all my life, whether it was a New York Times or CNN, I mean I'm saying that now with a smile on my face,
+And I didn't really pay attention to politics until this last election, where the mainstream news media that I trusted for all my life, whether it was the New York Times or CNN, I mean, I'm saying that now with a smile on my face, began to offer me this shifting reality that I didn't think was true about the campaign and about the election.

-Listening to that roundup that you just played is hilarious, but also deeply deeply annoying.
+Listening to that roundup that you just played is hilarious, but also deeply, deeply annoying.

-And I think the same thing can happen when you find find those videos of election night on YouTube, much the same way that I think finding videos about people believing in the Mueller report for the last two years are also quite hilarious and are going to be played for generations to come on YouTube.
+And I think the same thing can happen when you find those videos of election night on YouTube, much the same way that I think finding videos about people believing in the Mueller Report for the last two years are also quite hilarious and are going to be played for generations to come on YouTube.

-Uh, you know, the media comes up with a narrative that they want to believe in.
+You know, the media comes up with a narrative that they want to believe in.

 I hadn't seen the media actually play out like a fantasy that they had.

-And it was um extremely disturbing to me.
+And it was extremely disturbing to me.

-You know what's scary, and and you talk about it and you say it actually you're you're very creative in your writing in terms of your writing style, which I like.
+Actually, you're very creative in your writing in terms of your writing style, which I like.

-You do have a uh a great flair for writing, and you use a lot of expletives, which I always appreciate having been from New York.
+And you use a lot of expletives, which I always appreciate having been from New York.

-Uh yeah, that I and I describe this in the book.
+Yeah, and I describe this in the book.

-So I'm I'm in their shoes.
+So I'm in their shoes.

-Uh I I get it.
+I get it.

-I I hear it all the time.
+I hear it all the time.

 I don't agree with it necessarily at all.